Snowboard Travel Insurance

 - Always take to the slopes with a friend, you’ll always have someone keeping an eye on you should you get into trouble.

 - Follow the etiquette of the slopes, those in front and below you have right of way.

 - Know your limits, if you’re a beginner, make sure you’re comfortable on the beginner slopes before moving onto more difficult runs.

-Under our winter sports policies, we cover on and off piste snowboarding in resorts as standard for no additional premium (under activity pack three).
-‘In resort’ is defined as an area which has prepared ski runs and groomed slopes and is services by lists and tows which operate seasonally.
+Under our winter sports policies, we cover on and off-piste snowboarding in resorts as standard for no additional premium (under activity pack three).
+‘In-resort’ is defined as an area which has prepared ski runs and groomed slopes and is serviced by lists and tows which operate seasonally.

 Is mountain rescue included in my cover?